Connecting MCP Servers

 How the agent uses MCP tools

 Once connected, the agent discovers the tools your server exposes and can call them in response to your requests.
-You don't need to configure anything in the project — the tools are available automatically in any project where the connection is in scope.
+You do not need to configure anything in the project — the tools are available automatically in any project where the connection is in scope.

 For example, if your MCP server exposes a search_product_catalog tool, you could ask: